cobwebch/svconnector_json/Documentation/Configuration/Index.rst

   array

 Description
-  Key-value pairs of query parameters that should be added to the query.
+  Key-value pairs of query parameters that should be added to the URI.
+This will only when the URI is a fully qualified URL and not in any of the other possibilities described above.

 Example
   .. code-block:: php